 - Lectures, Presentations, Publications:

-- Allusions and Influences between Johannes Brahms, and the Schumanns: Lecture Recital
+- USC Lecture Recital: Allusions and Influences between Johannes Brahms, and the Schumanns: Lecture Recital

 - CAPMT State Conference, Fall 2019: Game Pedagogy